 Dangers of Side-by-Side ATVs

-The long list of ATV recalls may serve as a first look at the potential hazard of product defects.
-Common defects may include fire hazards from fuel leaks or overheating engines, brake problems, or mechanical problems with the construction of the vehicle that may increase the risk of a damaging accident.
-Unfortunately, many defective products remain on the market long before the manufacturer realizes they pose a severe hazard.
-Many people may suffer serious accidents before the manufacturer issues a recall.
+The long list of ATV recalls shows us the potential hazards of defective ATVs and UTVs on the market.
+Common defects may include fire hazards from fuel leaks or overheating engines, brake problems, or mechanical problems with the construction of the vehicle,

 Increased Risk-Taking

 Riders may assume that, since they have climbed into an ATV with a high degree of protection, they can take chances that might put them in a substantial amount of danger.
-As a result, they may attempt terrain they should avoid or try to enjoy stunts that might pose a danger to them.
+As a result, they may attempt terrain they should avoid or try to enjoy stunts that might threaten them.

 Increased risk-taking occurs mainly in younger drivers.
 According to Wisconsin law, children over 12 can drive an ATV, and children over 16 can drive a UTV.
-Those younger drivers may beg for the freedom to head out on those vehicles, especially if they already have friends heading out onto the trails.
+Younger drivers may beg for the freedom to drive an ATV independently, especially if they see their friends heading out onto the trails.

-However, kids and teens may engage in more risky behavior than others.
-Side-by-sides may increase the risk that teens will engage in those dangerous behaviors since they may end up egged on by their friends or feel they cannot back down even if something goes wrong.
-Young teens may also lack the skills necessary to pull the side-by-side out of a potentially dangerous situation, which could further raise the risk of an accident.
+However, kids and teens may engage in more risky behavior than older riders.
+Side-by-sides may increase the risk that teens will engage in those dangerous behaviors due to peer pressure.
+Young teens may also lack the skills to get side-by-side out of a potentially hazardous situation, which could increase the risk of an ATV accident.

 Rollover Hazards

 Due to their larger size and design, side-by-sides may have greater odds of ending up in a rollover accident than smaller quad ATVs.
 Side-by-sides have a larger, bulkier, and more top-heavy design.
-Improper weight placement in the vehicle, including having all the passengers on one side or dangerously mismatched passengers in the vehicle, may increase the risk of a rollover collision.
+Improper weight placement of passengers in the vehicle may increase the risk of a rollover collision.

-In a rollover collision, the entire side-by-side may end up taking damage.
-Unfortunately, that can also mean serious injury to the passengers.
-By side-by-sides may provide more protection than the average quad, including roll bars that help cage in the passengers.
-Passengers can take heavy damage from the road as they roll.
+In a rollover accident, the entire side-by-side may be damaged.
+Tragically, that can also mean serious injury to the passengers.
+Side-by-sides may provide more protection than the average quad with roll bars that help protect the passengers, but passengers can still be injured in a rollover.

 Collisions With Objects or Other Vehicles

 Many people love the freedom a side-by-side offers.
 They may take to the trails with friends following along or head out alone to see everything the gorgeous area offers.
-Unfortunately, drivers may have difficulty avoiding potential collisions, especially as speed increases.
-They may run into trees, fallen logs that the ATV cannot climb, rocks, and even other vehicles.
+Even safe drivers of off-road utility vehicles can run into trees and hit fallen logs, rocks, or other vehicles.

 Overloading